WilsonSue/CommUserGuide/README.md

  Both of us used VS Code to create each markdown file.
 We previewed our guide by serving it through MkDocs.

 ## Conclusion

+In conclusion, our team successfully collaborated to create a comprehensive PyCharm user documentation, leveraging various tools and technologies.
+By utilizing Git and GitHub for version control and collaboration, we were able to effectively work together remotely.
+Communication through Discord played a crucial role in keeping each other informed and avoiding conflicts.

+Overall, the combination of efficient teamwork, effective communication, and the utilization of appropriate tools and technologies resulted in the creation of a helpful and informative PyCharm user guide that will assist beginners in navigating and understanding the features and functionalities of this powerful IDE. :joy: